learning-zone/spring-boot-basics/README.md

 **2. Unchecked Exception**:

-* The classes that extend <code>RuntimeException</code> are known as unchecked exceptions.
+* The classes that extend **RuntimeException** are known as unchecked exceptions.
 * Unchecked exceptions are not checked at compile-time, but rather at **runtime**, hence the name.
 * They are also programmatically recoverable problems but unlike checked exception they are caused by faults in code flow or configuration.
-* Example:  ArithmeticException,NullPointerException, ArrayIndexOutOfBoundsException, etc.
+* Example:  **ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException** etc.

 ```java
 class Main {